ejavierP/ElvinJavier-19-1-2021/README.md

 ## How to start
-* Open BertonisApp.sln in Visual Studio.
+* Open Bertonis.App.sln in Visual Studio.
 * Set up Bertonis.Web as startup project.
 * Press F5 to run.